RumenZaechki/TopDownShooterGame/README.md

 ### Content:
 - [assets](/assets): Contains all the images and sounds used in the game.
-    All the PNGs used are from [opengameart.org](https://opengameart.org/content/space-shooter-art) The background music is Street Fighter 2 Guile's Theme
 - [background.lua](/background.lua): Contains the logic for loading, and scaling the bakground.
 - [bullets.lua](/bullets.lua): Contains the logic for the bullets implementation: creation, removal, cooldown.
 - [collision.lua](/collision.lua): Contains a single method for checking whether two objects collide.